goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 $\ $

 <div class="Remark">
 The formulation above uses the original notation.
-In order to avoid confusion, we present the two clauses using the list notation, defined in \cref{notation}:
+In order to avoid confusion, we present the two clauses using the list notation, introduced in \cref{notation}:

 \begin{center}
 $\begin{aligned}